My Navy Path from Oct 1960 to Aug 1969 and Aug 1974 to Oct 1987

 Well, after my tour in Nam, I did indeed get my ship out of Norfolk.
 But

 the Med was never to be seen.
-We went back to Viet Nam.
+I went back to Viet Nam.

 There were a lot of the crew that was ready for orders elsewhere